maykinmedia/consumerjs/README.md

 **Consumers (Consumer, CrudConsumer):**

-"Consumers" are classes that define how to perform operations on the remote API.
-It converts the results to a "Consumer object" which contains a statefull representation of the API result.
+*"Consumers" are classes that define how to perform operations on the remote API.
+It converts the results to* *"Consumer object" which contains a statefull representation of the API result.*

+A consumer:
+- Acts a data store fore fetching remote data.
+- Can be used to convert human readable methods into DELETE, GET, PATCH POST and PUT requests.
+- All requests return promises.
+- Successfull API requests return promises for either an array (list) or a single consumer object (scalar).
+- Failed API requests cause the promise to reject.
+- Objects are cast to instances of a configurable consumer object class referenced by the consumers "objectClass" key.

 *Consumers should be extended, configured and optionally methods can be overwritten to change default behaviour.
-Configuration should be done in de constructor method:**
+Configuration should be done in de constructor method:*

 ```js